shoppaclara/LiftUp/LiftUp_Installation_Guide.md

 - The Pillow library for image handling

 # Required Python Libraries:
+All but PIL should come with a default Python 3 installation.

 - tkinter
 - json
 - os
 - datetime
 - PIL (Pillow - must be installed separately)

-All but PIL should come with a default Python 3 installation.
-To install pillow, run: pip install pillow
+To install pillow, run this in Window's Terminal Shell: pip install pillow

 # Files required:
 The following files must all be present in the same folder before running the application.
 These files can be downloaded from the Required-Files branch of this repository.